We love to give our dogs treats, whether it's a reward during training, for general good behavior, or just for no reason at all.

 Dental Chews and Bone-Like Treats

 Dental chews and bone-like treats are not made from animal bones.
 Some are made from corn starch or other digestible materials.
 Because of the degree of chewing required to consume these treats, some experts believe they promote dental health.
-Though safer than real bones, these treats can still cause gastrointestinal blockage if “gulped”.
+Though safer than real bones, these treats can still cause a gastrointestinal blockage if “gulped”.
 In addition, if the treat is too hard, it can cause tooth fractures or oral injuries.
 Always choose the appropriate size chew for your dog.
-Be sure your dog is supervised when consuming chews.Continue to 5 of 9 below.
+Don't pick a chew that hurts if you bang it on your knee--this means it's too hard for your dog's teeth.
+Be sure your dog is supervised when consuming any type of chew.Continue to 5 of 9 below.

 05 of 09

-Bones and hooves from animals should not be given to your dog.
+Bones and hooves from animals should generally not be given to dogs.
 These can cause chipping or breaking of teeth as well as gastrointestinal perforation or blockage.
-All bones and hooves can be very harmful to all types of dogs, but the most dangerous are cooked bones and any kinds of poultry bones (cooked or raw).
-This goes for deer antlers, too.
-Offer your dog dental chews and other digestible bone alternatives instead.
+Bones and hooves can be very harmful to all types of dogs, but the most dangerous are cooked bones and any kinds of poultry bones (cooked or raw).
+This goes for deer antlers, too--they are simply too hard to be safe.
+Offer your dog dental chews and vet approved bone alternatives instead.

 06 of 09